slowernews/hamster-system/README.md

            1-Soon (actions in the queue to get done) 2-Someday (actions to get done someday)
            3-Calendar (actions with a precise/deadline date or with a trigger/fuzzy date to get done)

+  - next actions to be done will be listed in a paper notebook.
+This list is fed mostly by *1-Soon* tag.

 ####Actions: